This article originally appeared on VICE UK.

 All I can imagine is Antoni's edamame arms sweeping open my freezer drawers.
 He sees the stockpiled Quorn nugs: "Oh...
 You really love those nuggets!"
 I look at the nuggets like I'm seeing them for the first time: "Nugs, yeah."
 As I swallow something like shame, he tosses them bag by bag onto the counter.
 "So much beige!
 Drowning in beige!"

 From a distance, my life looks like it's in order.
 I have a job with a salary.
 I know how to peel an avocado.
 I change my bed sheets twice a month.
 I don't have a serious drug problem, and I could count my enemies on one hand (Hi, Becca!
-Haven't thought about you in years!).
+I haven't thought about you in years!).
 Lean in a little closer, though, and… there are cracks.
 Okay, there are gaping cracks.
 I dress like a mixture between Spinelli from Recess and Jimbo Jones from The Simpsons, even though I am 25.
-I own a burner phone that doubles up as a fidget spinner.
-I live with four other people in a flat that might reasonably be described as "squalid" in a newspaper article if I was murdered.
+I own a burner phone that doubles as a fidget spinner.
+I live with four other people in an apartment that might reasonably be described as "squalid" in a newspaper article if I was murdered.
 I have never flossed my teeth, ever.